Strings in Java vs Strings in C++

 It modifies the value of str2.
 But strings are immutable, right?

-• It is important to understand here that the Welcome string in the constant pool is not modified as a result of this operation.
+• It is important to understand that this operation does not modify the Welcome string in the constant pool.

-• As a result of this operation, JVM creates a new String literal with the value Welcome Home! and assigns its reference to str2.
+• Due to this operation, JVM creates a new String literal with the value Welcome Home! and assigns its reference to str2.

 • str1 still points to Welcome in the pool.
 Interestingly, there are now three strings in the string constant pool: Welcome, Welcome Home! and Home!